Linux and Unix rsync command

 rsync will output the out-format string prior to a file’s transfer unless one of the transfer-statistic escapes is requested, in which case the logging is done at the end of the file’s transfer.
 When this late logging is in effect and --progress is also specified, rsync will also output the name of the file being transferred prior to its progress information (followed, of course, by the out-format output).--log-file=FILE

 This option causes rsync to log what it is doing to a file.
 This is similar to the logging that a daemon does, but can be requested for the client side and/or the server side of a non-daemon transfer.
 If specified as a client option, transfer logging will be enabled with a default format of "%i %n%L".
-See the --log-file-format option if you wish to override this.
+See the --log-file-format option if you want to override this.

 Here’s a example command that requests the remote side to log what is happening: